emory-libraries/emory-libraries.github.io/PostingGuidelines.md

 ---
 ```
 * Write your post
-*  On GitHub create a [pull request](https://github.com/emory-libraries/emory-libraries.github.io/compare?expand=1) for others to review
+*  On GitHub create a [pull request](https://github.com/emory-libraries/emory-libraries.github.io/compare?expand=1) for others to review.
+Posts that fall under the "interesting tech" category do not need to be reviewed, thus they can be committed without a a pull request.
 *  All can ask questions and add comments, but the Ringleader for the iteration has the responsibility to review and merge (or not merge) the pull request to the main branch.
 If the post is by the current Ringleader, or the Ringleader is unavailable due to being sick or on vacation, the responsibility falls to the next person on the list.